BranislavBeno/Ronja-CRM-Desktop-Client/README.md

 [![](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Ronja CRM client
-Application is desktop client for communication with respective CRM server, implemented in JavaFX and Spring Boot.
+Application is desktop client for communication with respective middleware CRM server, which provides connection to the database.
-The application is preconfigured to connect `REST API Ronja Server`, which provides communication with the database.
+Client is implemented in JavaFX and Spring Boot.
-In case you would like to run this client application, it's necessary first start `Ronja Server` via [docker-compose](/docker-compose.yml).
+In case you would like to run this client application, it's necessary first start `REST API Ronja Server` via [docker-compose](/docker-compose.yml).
+For testing purpose is the application preconfigured to expect CRM server on localhost:8087.

 ### Installation
-Preferred way of installation is to build and run the application as a fat jar on any hosting OS with Java 19 installed.
+The preferred way of installation is to build and run the application as a fat jar on any hosting OS with Java 19 installed.
-When a hosting system doesn't provide JRE in version 19, it's recommended to bundle the respective fat jar with its own JRE of correct Java version.
+When a hosting system for client doesn't provide JRE in version 19, it's recommended to bundle the respective fat jar with its own JRE of correct Java version.

+It's also recommended to put the application's related properties file into the same folder as the application's fat jar.
-It's also recommended to bundle fat jar with application properties file.
-This file is intended, among other things, to set GUI language.
-User can choose between slovak and english language.
+The properties file is intended, among other things, to set GUI language.
+User can choose between Slovak and English language.
-User can also change url for connection with `REST API Ronja Server`.
+User can also change URL for communication with `REST API Ronja Server` to connect for example server instance deployed on cloud.

 ### Usage
 Application start takes few seconds, due to prerequisite connection establishing to `REST API Ronja Server`.
+During connection initialization application shows splash screen.
 After successful start, application shows following tabs:

 #### Dashboard
 Provides overview about:
 - scheduled meetings with customer representatives
-- actual metal prices for copper, aluminium and lead according to London metal exchange
+- current metal prices for copper, aluminium and lead according to London metal exchange
-- metal prices progress time line
+- metal prices progress timeline (on daily, weekly and monthly basis)

 ![](docs/images/ronja-client-dash-board.png)

 #### Customers
 Allows user to handle customers records:
-- show customers list
+- shows list of customers
-- provide advanced filtering over customers list
+- provides advanced filtering over list of customers
-- add, delete or change particular customer
+- adds, deletes or changes particular customer
-- handle representatives related to respective customer
+- handles representatives related to respective customer

 ![](docs/images/ronja-client-customers.png)

 #### Representatives
 Allows user to handle representatives records:
-- show representatives list
+- shows list of representatives
-- provide advanced filtering over representatives list
+- provides advanced filtering over list of representatives
-- add, delete or change particular representative
+- adds, deletes or changes particular representative

 ![](docs/images/ronja-client-representatives.png)